Workplace burnout is reportedly on the rise and there is lots being said about what to do about it. What happens if there's a simpler option?

-Depending on your chosen way of work you may want to add some thoughts on how to get set up for success.
+Depending on your chosen defined company culture you may want to add some thoughts on how to get set up for success.
 You can pose these as FAQ’s or list them as learnings.
 Some ideas here could include:

 - Setting up your virtual office space

 - Setting up your virtual digital space

 - How to make friends